• Skip to primary navigation

 Why This Recipe Is So Good

-• This paleo pumpkin pie recipe tastes just as rich and flavorful as traditional homemade pumpkin pie with a light, flaky crust and spiced pumpkin filling.
+• This paleo pumpkin pie recipe tastes just as rich and flavorful as traditional homemade pumpkin pie.
+It has a light, flaky crust, a creamy pumpkin filling, and the deliciously warm and cozy flavors of pumpkin pie spice.

 • It’s gluten-free, grain-free, dairy-free, and refined sugar free.